 And with those villains down there, Crosspointe was outnumbered.
-She hated to admit it, but even going full sniper she couldn’t take on all six plus at least twenty-three henches.
-She was going to need help.
+They hated to admit it, but even going full sniper they couldn’t take on all six plus at least twenty-three henches.
+They were going to need help.

-Crosspointe took a moment to scan the balconies — at least the bits she could see — with her periscope while she tapped out a specific code on her Wingcomm.
-She didn’t enable full two-way — this wasn’t the time to have a conversation.
+Crosspointe took a moment to scan the balconies — at least the bits they could see — with their periscope while they tapped out a specific code on their wingcomm.
+They didn’t enable full two-way — this wasn’t the time to have a conversation.
 While a burst transmission would probably get out fine, an extended connection even using Temple’s tricky frequency would show up on Damselfly’s sensory like a flare.